MaterializeInc/materialize/doc/developer/design/20230531_system_privileges.md

 System privileges will be revoked with the following syntax:
 `REVOKE <privilege-specification> ON SYSTEM FROM <role-specification>`

-System privileges and role attributes will interact in the following ways:

-- Granting a system privilege will grant the privilege AND set the attribute to true.
-- Revoking a system privilege will revoke the privilege AND set the attribute to false.
-- Altering a role attribute will affect the role attribute but will not change the system privilege.
-    - If altering a role attribute triggered a system privilege to be granted/revoked, then role attributes would effectively be inheritable, which would break PostgreSQL compatibility.
-- When checking to see if a role is allowed to execute a command we will check if they have the system privilege or the role attribute.

-This approach has the following nice properties:

-- The ability to use system privileges without thinking about role attributes.
-- The ability to use role attributes without thinking about system privileges.
-- System privileges always take priority over role attributes when using both.

 We will support the following system privileges:

 - `CREATEDB`: Allows users to create databases.